 which will create the symlinks in a system directory.
 Run the

-link command as administrator (on Windows, simply right-click on your terminal or shell ans select "Run as Administrator"), or use a
+link command as administrator (on Windows, you can either right-click on your terminal or shell ans select "Run as Administrator"), or use a

 virtualenv to install spaCy in a user directory, instead of doing a system-wide installation.